 Alice C. Linsley

-Whether taken as historical or archetypal, Adam and Eve represent the first created humans in the Bible.
+Whether taken as historical or meta-historical, Adam and Eve represent the first created humans in the Bible.
 Since the oldest human fossils are about 3.4 million years old, we would have to place Adam and Eve back at least that far, if they are historical.
+If they are meta-historical it would be futile to attach a time period to them.
+Either interpretation leads to the conclusion that these were the ancestors of the Genesis Kings and the Mighty Men of Old.

-Most of the rulers had two wives so there were two first-born sons.
-Ussher didn't take this complication into consideration, which is another reason his chronology can't be used to determine the age of the Earth.
+Most of the rulers had two wives so there were two first born sons.
+Ussher didn't take this into consideration, which is another reason his chronology cannot be used to determine the age of the Earth.
+The children of the first wife (a half-sister) were born when the royal heir was a young man.
+The children of the second wife (a patrilineal cousin or niece) were born after than heir had ascended to the throne.
+Typically, there was a span of about 30 years between the two marriages.

-In fact, the first verifaibly hisotrical persons in Genesis are the kings listed in the Genesis 4 and 5 king lists.
-Analysis of the Gen. 4 and 5 kinship reveals that the founder of the lines descending from Cain and Seth is not Adam, but Enoch or Nok.
+In fact, the first verifiably historical persons in Genesis are the kings listed in the Genesis 4 and 5 king lists.
+Analysis of the Gen. 4 and 5 kinship reveals that the founder of the lines descending from Cain and Seth is not Adam, but Enoch.

 Sometimes it isn't easy to sort the historical from legend or from myth.
 King Menes probably lived, but he is veiled in legend and myth to the degree that some believe that he was not historical.